By Stefanie Phillips, RSJ ’18 email@example.com

 “This is something that will never not be important,” Arnone said about the topic.
 “As I interviewed more and more people about sexual assault, or violence, or misconduct in a newsroom setting I was blown away by the amount of people it touched.”

 On April 10 presenters from Femifesto, a Toronto-based feminist organization, will lead a workshop offering tips and guidelines on best reporting practises on sexual violence stories.
-The event, which is open to the public, will be at the International Room in the International Living and Learning Centre at Ryerson University.
+Matthew Braga, senior technology reporter at CBC, will finish off the night with cyber security workshops teaching journalists how to keep their information secure.

 Reporters also struggle to keep themselves – and their sources – safe and secure on digital platforms.